 - Compact, “cage-free” design is highly adaptable for rigging.

-- Dual native ISO ensures very clean footage across diverse lighting.
+- Dual native ISO ensures exceptionally clean footage across a wide range of lighting conditions.

-- Built-in cooling fan prevents overheating during long takes.
+- The built-in cooling fan prevents overheating during extended takes.

 - Integrated mounting points streamline setup for filmmakers.